kubernetes-sigs/promo-tools/README.md

 ## Grabbing snapshots

-The promoter can also be used to quickly generate textual snapshots of all images found in a registry.
-Such snapshots provide a kind of lightweight "fingerprint" of a registry, and are useful in comparing registries.
-The snapshots can also be used to generate the `images` part of a thin manifest, if you want to promote *all* images from one registry to another.
+The promoter can also be used to quickly generate textual snapshots of all images found in a repository.
+Such snapshots provide a kind of lightweight "fingerprint" of a repository, and are useful in comparing repositories.
+The snapshots can also be used to generate the `images` part of a thin manifest, if you want to promote *all* images from one repository to another.

-To snapshot a GCR registry, you can do:
+To snapshot a GCR repository, you can do:

 ```
 cip -snapshot=gcr.io/foo